openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 For interface extensions, there are two scenarios:

-1. When the interface extension and the extended type are in the same `package`, the extension will be exported along with the extended type and any generic constraints (if present), regardless of the interface type's access level.
+1. When the interface extension is in the same `package` as the extended type, the extension will be exported along with the extended type and its generic constraints (if any), regardless of the interface's access level.
 Packages outside do not need to import the interface type to access the extension's members.
-2. When the interface extension and the extended type are in different `packages`, whether the extension is exported is determined by the lowest access level among the interface type and any generic constraints (if present).
-Other `packages` must import the extended type, the relevant interface, and any constraint types (if present) to access the extension members of the interface.
+2. When the interface extension is in a different `package` from the extended type, whether the extension is exported depends on the lowest access level among the interface type and its generic constraints (if any).
+Other packages must import the extended type, the relevant interface, and any constraint types (if any) to access the extension's members.

-As shown in the following code, in package `a`, even though the interface access modifier is `private`, the extension of `Foo` will still be exported.
+As shown in the following code, in `package a`, even though the interface modifier is `private`, the extension for `Foo` will still be exported.

 ```cangjie
 // package a